appvision-gmbh/json2typescript/README.md

 The default is `PropertyMatchingRule.MAP_NULLABLE`.

-> This property is usually only temporarily set and should be used with caution.
+> Note: This property is usually only temporarily set and should be used with caution.
 > It replaces the deprecated property `ignoreRequiredCheck`.

 #### Use discriminator